Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Introduction

-For tensors, there is no canonical decomposition.
-One natural choice is to minimize the number of components $m$ (the minimum possible $m$ is the tensor rank).
-For tensors, this decomposition is generally unique (up to the signs of the components).
-Unfortunately, tensor rank has several disadvantages. \begin{enumerate} \item Determining the rank of a tensor is known to be NP-hard~\cite{hastad}.
-Over finite fields, approximating the rank of an order-3 tensor up to $1+1/1852-\varepsilon$ is NP-hard \cite{swernofsky}. \item Tensor rank is sensitive to small perturbations.
-It is even possible that the tensor rank can be decreased by arbitrarily small perturbations~\cite{desilva-lim-rank-ill-posed}! \item Even if we are given the tensor decomposition which matches the tensor rank $m$, it may be very hard to verify this, especially in the overcomplete case where $m$ is larger than $n$.
-In fact, the best lower bound that we have for the tensor rank of an explicit tensor is $3n - o(n)$ \cite{shpilka}. \end{enumerate}
+On the other hand, the tensor nuclear norm is a convex measure on tensors.
+Because of this, the tensor nuclear norm is robust to noise and there are semidefinite programming relaxations for the tensor nuclear norm.
+In a certain sense the nuclear norm is the best convex relaxation of the rank \cite{CRPW-convex-relaxation-rank}. \item Even if we are given a rank decomposition, it may be very hard to verify that there is no decomposition which has a smaller number of components, especially in the overcomplete case where the rank of the tensor $m$ is larger than $n$.
+In fact, the best lower bound that we have for the tensor rank of an explicit order-3 tensor is $3n - o(n)$ \cite{shpilka}.